Smith-Lab-YSCC/hExtra_embryoid/README.md

 ## Structure

-This repository contains the code used to process and generate the single-cell RNA-sequencing data and figures, respectively, presented in Pedroza et al., "Human post-implantation development in vitro by de novo embryonic and extra-embryonic lineage patterning".
-The analysis methods and logic underlying decisions are described within it.
+This repository contains the code used to process and generate the single-cell RNA-sequencing data and figures presented in Pedroza et al., 2023: "Human post-implantation development in vitro by de novo embryonic and extra-embryonic lineage patterning".
+Analysis methods and logic underlying decisions are described within hEE_analysis_summary.

 ## Data Availability